Inflammatory diseases in women. Causes of inflammation of the appendages

 Other treatments

-There are other ways to treat inflammation:
+There are other options to treat inflammation:

 Preventive actions

 In order not to treat inflammation of the appendages in the future, women are advised to follow the rules of prevention.
-They significantly reduce the likelihood of developing inflammation and do not require any serious effort:
+They significantly reduce the likelihood of inflammation and do not require any serious effort:

 Treatment of inflammatory diseases should be comprehensive and include:

-2. Increased immune protection;
+2. Increased immune defense;

 4. Physiotherapy;